Postgraduate Research Checklist

 2. Complete Enrolment

-This involves verifying your personal details and confirming your place.
-It's essential that you complete Stage 1 before you arrive.
-You’ll receive a “Welcome to UoC” email with your Student ID number and full instructions on how to begin.
-Be sure to keep an eye on the email address you used in your application.
+Verify your details and confirm your place.
+You’ll receive a Welcome to UoC email with your Student ID number and instructions, sent to the email address you used for your application.

 For more details about enrolment, visit our Enrolment Information Page.

-3. Upload Your Photo
+3. Upload your Photo

 To upload your photo and to find more information, visit our website.